-However, when you pull this graphics card out of its box, you suddenly realize how enormous and hefty it is compared to some mid-range or low-end GPUs.
+However, when you pull this graphics card out of its box, you suddenly realize how enormous and weighty it is compared to some mid-range or low-end GPUs.
 That is usually a good sign because higher weights usually mean higher quality materials, right?

 Table of ContentsShow